 This is my version of a simple recipe for a good, comforting British classic: pork mince cottage pie.
 British food is about comfort, rich taste, and good quality ingredients.
 And that's exactly what this family bake is about!

-Cottage pie is a dish that consists of meaty sauce, ragu, which is topped with mashed potatoes and baked in the oven.
+Cottage pie is a dish consisting of meaty sauce and ragu, topped with mashed potatoes and baked in the oven.